AdobeDocs/experience-platform.en/help/dashboards/customize/modify.md

 ## Save dashboard updates

-After you have finished moving and resizing widgets, select **[!UICONTROL Save]** to save your changes and return to the main dashboard view.
+After you have finished moving and resizing widgets, select **[!UICONTROL Save & exit]** to save your changes and return to the main dashboard view.
 If you do not wish to keep your changes, select **[!UICONTROL Cancel]** to reset the dashboard and return to the main dashboard view.

 ![](../images/customization/save-changes.png)